 Students who are enrolled at more than one college or university at the same time may receive financial aid from only one of the institutions, not both.
 Contact the UIS Office of Financial Assistance for more information.

-New FAFSA Functionality — IRS Data Retrieval Process
+Newly Updated FAFSA Functionality — IRS Data Retrieval Process (Available October 1, 2017)

 - Your Social Security number